|

 division/registry requirements).
 ALL horses, except suckling foals

-under 6 months of age, must present a valid Coggins test upon
+under 6 months of age, must have a valid Coggins test upon arrival

-arrival at the inspection location, plus provide any other proofs
+at the inspection location, plus provide any other proofs required

 Injuries and scars, of the horse, are not considered in the